Homewood Suites by Hilton

 Fostering Connection: Addressing the Needs of Marginalized Groups

-Individuals are cordially invited to submit a proposal to present at the Symposium, which will focus on ways to foster connections among behavioral health and social service agencies.
+The Symposium will focus on ways to foster connections among behavioral health and social service agencies.

 Kami Anderson, Executive Director of the Armstrong-Indiana-Clarion Drug and Alcohol Commission, Inc.